BarryDigby/barrydigby.github.io/RNA-Seq/Nextflow.md

 /data/MA5112/Practicals/RNA-Seq/Kallisto_Practical/Data/A549_3.fastq.gz
 ```

 The channel outputs file paths.
-We want it to mimick `fromFilePairs()` and create a tuple with a key for each file path, so we can name the output directories when running `Kallisto` for single end data.
+We want it to mimick `fromFilePairs()` and create a tuple with a key for each file path, so we can name the output directories when running `kallisto quant` for single end data.

 Save the below script and run it: